 Mature Orpingtons are large, heavy birds, weighing in at 7 to 8 pounds.
-Bantams range from 3 to 3 1/2 pound
+Bantams range from 3 to 3 1/2 pounds.

 Orpingtons do not mind confinement and respond well to the transportation and handling that goes with competitive showing.

 Hens brood easily and make good mothers.
-A small flock of Orpingtons can easily be maintained or a long period.
-Roosters are unusually gentle.
+A small flock of Orpingtons can easily be maintained over a long period.
+Roosters of the species are unusually gentle.

 Colors and Markings